 Templates and profiles.
 Templates and profiles are used to standardize the creation of virtual machines and services.
 These configurations are stored in the VMM database but are not represented by physical configuration files.
 There are several new types of templates and profiles in VMM, most of which are used for service creation.
-There are also host profiles and as of System Center 2012 R2 Virtual Machine Manager physical computer profiles, used for deploying a Hyper-V host from a bare-metal computer, and capability profiles, used to specify the capabilities of virtual machines on each type of supported hypervisor when virtual machines are deployed to a private cloud.
+There are also host profiles (or in System Center 2012 R2, physical computer profiles), used for deploying a Hyper-V host from a bare-metal computer.
+In addition, there are capability profiles, used to specify the capabilities of virtual machines on each type of supported hypervisor when virtual machines are deployed to a private cloud.

 Note The VMM library recognizes the .vmtx extension for VMware templates.
 If you import a VMware template, the template appears under Templates, in the VM Templates node.